 In addition, this point-of-sale data management function from a PIM is very important for shops nowadays.
 Due to the continuous changes of restrictive measures in cities, communities and countries, the opening hours and opening days of physical shops and shopping centres change often.
 This creates confusion for customers, but also for the managers of those shops.

-If you have your shop data centralised in a PIM, you can update them in real time so that it appears correctly in the most useful enquiry channels, such as Google Maps or your website, if you include a shop directory.
+If you have your shop data integrated and centralised in a PIM, you can update them in real time so that it appears correctly in the most useful enquiry channels, such as Google Maps or your website, if you include a shop directory.
 And that improves your customers' experience, which is the whole point of a PIM.

 How to manage points of sale from a PIM system